edumeet/edumeet/BOT-PROVIDER-API.md

 - Watch `data-edumeet-reason` and finish cleanly when it appears.
 - Treat `DELETE` as a request to finish properly rather than to kill the process, and answer it even for a job it no longer knows.
+- Tell the `recipients`, and only them, where the recording is once it is ready, from an address of the institution.
 - Tell the people in the meeting nothing edumeet has not: the bot is disclosed by edumeet itself.

 ## Recording people